What is Nebula Graph Studio¶

 - RPM-based.
 You can deploy Studio with RPM and connect it to Nebula Graph.
 For more information, see RPM-based Studio.

-The functions of the three released versions are the same and may be restricted when using Studio.
+The functions of the above four deployment methods are the same and may be restricted when using Studio.
 For more information, see Limitations.

 Studio provides these features: